Arctyll/veyzen-private/README.md

 ```
 gradlew setupDecompWorkspace eclipse
 ```
-4. Open the project with your preferred IDE.
+5. Open the project with your preferred IDE.
 Don't import it as a gradle project.
-5. To get Mixins working in a Dev Environment, add the args below, to your program arguments.
+6. To get Mixins working in a Dev Environment, add the args below, to your program arguments.
 ```
---tweakClass org.spongepowered.asm.launch.MixinTweaker --mixin mixins.veyzen.json
+--tweakClass org.spongepowered.asm.launch.MixinTweaker --mixin mixins.cloudmc.json
 ```

 ## Building
-1. Open a command proment or terminal and change the directory to the Veyzen's folder.
+1. Open a command proment or terminal and change the directory to the VeyzenClient's folder.
 ```
-cd C:\User\Desktop\Veyzen
+cd C:\User\Desktop\VeyzenClient
 ```
 2. Make a build
 ```